Dubai International Airport: Expansion

-Construction of Terminal 3 began in 2004 as the next stage of phase 2 of the development, with an estimated cost of around $4.55 billion.
+In 2004, construction of Terminal 3 began as the next stage of phase 2 of the development, with an estimated cost of around $4.55 billion.
 Completion was originally planned for 2006 but was delayed by two years.

 On 30 May 2008, a topping-out ceremony was conducted.
-The terminal became operational on 14 October 2008, with Emirates Airline (EK2926) from Jeddah, Saudi Arabia, being the first flight to arrive at the new terminal and EK843 to Doha, Qatar being the first departing flight.
+The terminal became operational on 14 October 2008, with Emirates flight EK2926 from Jeddah, Saudi Arabia, being the first flight to arrive at the new terminal and EK843 to Doha, Qatar being the first departing flight.
 The terminal increased the airport's maximum annual passenger capacity by 47 million, bringing the total annual capacity to 75 million passengers.